-C. Military Leave:
+C. Military Leave

-Common Man Family of Restaurant will grant a military leave of absence if you are absent from work because you are serving in the U.S. uniformed services in accordance with the Uniformed Services Employment and Reemployment Rights Act (USERRA).
-You must give your HR Manager advanced notice of upcoming military service, unless military necessity prevents advance notice or it is otherwise impossible or unreasonable.
+The Common Man Family will grant a military leave of absence if you are absent from work because you are serving in the U.S. uniformed services in accordance with the Uniformed Services Employment and Reemployment Rights Act (USERRA).
+You must give your HR Manager advance notice of upcoming military service, unless military necessity prevents advance notice, or it is otherwise impossible or unreasonable.

 You will not be paid for military leave.
-However, you may use an available accrued paid time off, such as vacation or sick leave, to help pay for the leave.
+However, you may use available accrued paid time off, such as vacation to help pay for the leave.